CrashServer/clift_terminal/README.md

 # CLIFT Terminal VJ Software

+>> you can discover the software here : https://www.youtube.com/watch?v=zBFGvL8qifg
+(playing with a generative python/foxdot based evil server :) )!

 CLIFT 0.1 is in developpement terminal-based VJ software for live visual performances using ASCII art.
 Features 190 visual scenes, dual-deck mixing, effects, and WebSocket integration for live coding overlays.
 It's made by Crash Server (https://crashserver.fr) and released under MIT License.
 Feel free to improve and fix if you're interested.